Lenostatos/crownsegmentr/README.md

 - `calculate_terminal_centroid`
 - `calculate_all_centroids`

-They do exactly the same thing, i.e. calculate the terminal centroid of a point, except that the `*_plus_centroids` variant also returns all prior centroids which were calculated during the process.
+They do exactly the same thing, i.e. calculate the centroids of a point, except that the `*_plus_centroids` variant also returns the prior centroids which were calculated during the process.
 Both functions are overloaded three times:

 1. The most simple overload assumes a normalized point cloud with